hi5/CL3/readme.md

 - Include images
 - Exclude certain programs
-- Introduce various paste methods, also for specific programs for example send each character indivually
+- Introduce various paste methods, also for specific programs for example send each character individually
 - More (default) plugins:
     - Improved title case (various scripts are available which could replace the current basic one)
 	- Strip HTML